 - Repair — Removes viruses from infected files.

-After each scan had finished, I clicked Repair.
-The majority of malware files did get repaired, but when I checked the “Logs” to get a full breakdown of the scan, I noticed it said “Repair failed” next to 6 of the potentially harmful files.
-This may not be a big deal (because all the files have been effectively neutralized and quarantined), but it would have been nice if the software alerted me to the fact that the repair process had failed so I could have done something about it sooner.
+After each scan finished, I clicked Repair, but it didn’t work so well.
+The majority of malware files did get repaired, but when I checked the Logs to get a full breakdown of the scan, I noticed it said “Repair failed” next to 6 of the potentially harmful files.
+This may not be a big deal (because all the files have been effectively neutralized and quarantined), but it would have been nice if the software alerted me to it so I could have done something about it sooner.

-Overall, I like VirusBarrier’s range of scan options and the fact that subsequent scans are much faster.
+Overall, I like VirusBarrier’s range of scan options.
+The scanner is also lightweight and quick, and I like the fact that subsequent scans are much faster than the first.
 I also like the email virus scan feature and the option to scan for threats on connected drives or iOS devices.
-I would prefer it if VirusBarrier was a bit more intuitive, and I’d be happier if I was notified of potential issues with quarantined files.
-But I think VirusBarrier is a solid antivirus scanner that provides high-level protection for Mac computers.
+I would prefer it if VirusBarrier had more comprehensive anti-phishing protections, and I’d be happier if I was notified of potential issues with quarantined files.
+But overall, I think VirusBarrier is a solid antivirus scanner that provides high-level protection for Mac computers.

 NetBarrier — Mac Firewall

-NetBarrier automatically detects what network you’re using — your home network, work network, or public Wi-Fi hotspot — and changes your firewall security settings based on the detected network.
-I tested this feature on my local coffee shop’s Wi-Fi hotspot, and NetBarrier automatically changed my firewall settings to ensure my MacBook was protected from threats associated with public Wi-Fi hotspots.
+I like how NetBarrier automatically detects what network you’re using — your home network, work network, or a public Wi-Fi hotspot — and changes your firewall security settings based on the detected network.
+I tested this feature on my local coffee shop’s Wi-Fi hotspot, and NetBarrier automatically changed my firewall settings to ensure my MacBook was protected from threats associated with public Wi-Fi networks.
 But I was also able to manually modify my settings to either Allow or Block both incoming and outgoing internet connections as well as incoming and outgoing local (LAN) connections.

-What I really like about NetBarrier is that it alerts users when apps or background scripts try to make internet connections, and it gives users the option to allow or block the connections.
+NetBarrier tells you when apps or background scripts try to connect to the internet, and it gives you the option to allow or block the connections.
 During my tests, I was surprised to see that apps I didn’t even use were constantly trying to connect to the internet.

-NetBarrier’s Applications tab gives a full overview of the programs trying to connect to the internet.
+The Applications tab gives a useful overview of the programs trying to connect to the internet.
 It also gives the option to allow, block, or request programs to ask for permission before making any connections.

 Overall, I really like the NetBarrier firewall.
 Intego has done a great job with this feature.
 It’s easy to navigate, has a simple layout, has much better functionality than Apple’s built-in firewall, and includes features that help to block programs making unwanted internet connections.